Creating and Running Symfony Projects

 30Next, add corresponding routes in

-:yaml# config/routes.yaml # ... other routes ... mysql_add_user: path: /mysql-add-user # Or /pgsql-add-user depending on your database controller: App\Controller\DefaultController::addUser mysql_get_users: path: /mysql-users # Or /pgsql-users controller: App\Controller\DefaultController::getUsers
+config/routes.yaml:yaml# config/routes.yaml # ... other routes ... mysql_add_user: path: /mysql-add-user # Or /pgsql-add-user depending on your database controller: App\Controller\DefaultController::addUser mysql_get_users: path: /mysql-users # Or /pgsql-users controller: App\Controller\DefaultController::getUsers1

 2